Asphalt Calculator — Tons, Yards & Cost

 Asphalt Cost Per Ton: 2026 US Pricing Guide

-Asphalt pricing is closely tied to crude oil prices, since bitumen — the binding agent in hot mix — is a petroleum derivative.
-This makes asphalt costs more volatile than concrete.
-Prices also vary significantly by region and season.
+Asphalt pricing is closely tied to crude oil prices since bitumen is a petroleum derivative, making costs more volatile than concrete.
+Regional variation is significant.

 | Region | Low | Average | High |